Henri Karjalainen: GP2 Series

 Karjalainen was given the opportunity to compete in the GP2 Series in 2007 by the BCN Competicion team, following a shoulder injury to compatriot Markus Niemelä which prevented him from driving.
 He made his debut at Istanbul Park, failing to finish in the both races.
 He was replaced by the recovered Niemelä for the next race meeting.

 Atlantic Championship

 Karjalainen moved to North America in 2008 to compete in the Atlantic Championship.
-He raced for Jensen MotorSport finishing 17th in overall standings with 10th position in Grand Prix de Trois-Rivière being his best individual finish.
+He raced for Jensen MotorSport finishing 17th in overall standings with tenth position in Grand Prix de Trois-Rivière being his best individual finish.

 Formula Two

 In 2009, Karjalainen participated in the reformed Formula Two series.
-He is keen to be the next Finn after Keke Rosberg that promotes from Formula Two to Formula One.
-He drove the #23 car, finishing fifteenth in the championship.
+He was keen to be the next Finn after Keke Rosberg to be promoted from Formula Two to Formula One.
+He drove the No. 23 car, finishing fifteenth in the championship.

 GT Racing

 Back to Finland

-In 2010, after failing to collect budget large enough to compete in F2, Karjalainen returned to Finland to drive for Ferrari Team Nurminen, which competes in GT Finnish Championship with Ferrari F430 Challenge GT3 Cup.
-This is the first time Karjalainen has competed in GT-racing.
+In 2010, after failing to collect budget large enough to compete in F2, Karjalainen returned to Finland to drive for Ferrari Team Nurminen, which competed in GT Finnish Championship with Ferrari F430 Challenge GT3 Cup.
+This was the first time Karjalainen competed in GT-racing.